Biden administration to consider carbon border tax as part of trade agenda -USTR | Science-Environment

 Biden administration to consider carbon border tax as part of trade agenda -USTR

-The Biden Administration on Monday said it would consider carbon border adjustment taxes to help cut greenhouse gas emissions in global trade and intends to pursue "strengthened enforcement" to ensure that China lives up to existing trade obligations.
-Releasing a new administration trade agenda, the U.S. Trade Representative's office said the carbon border adjustment, which are import fees levied by carbon-taxing countries on goods manufactured in non-carbon-taxing countries, would be considered as part of an effort to explore and develop market and regulatory approaches to reduce greenhouse gas emissions.
+The Biden administration said on Monday it would consider carbon border adjustment taxes to help cut greenhouse gas emissions in global trade and to combat China's use of forced labor among Uighur Muslims in its western Xinjiang region.
+Releasing a new administration trade agenda https://ustr.gov/about-us/policy-offices/press-office/fact-sheets/2021/march/fact-sheet-2021-trade-agenda-and-2020-annual-report, the U.S. Trade Representative's office said the carbon border adjustment, which consists of import fees levied by carbon-taxing countries on goods manufactured in non-carbon-taxing countries, would be considered as part of an effort to explore and develop market and regulatory approaches to reduce greenhouse gas emissions.

-The broad set of trade priorities, released just days after U.S. Trade Representative nominee Katherine Tai appeared before the Senate Finance Committee, also includes committing to initiating and advancing factory-level labor enforcement actions under the U.S.-Mexico-Canada trade agreement.
+The broad set of trade priorities also includes committing to initiating and advancing factory-level labor enforcement actions under the U.S.-Mexico-Canada trade agreement.
 "The president's trade agenda will restore U.S. global leadership on critical matters like combating forced labor and exploitative labor conditions, corruption and discrimination against women and minorities around the world," USTR said in its report, which also included an update on the Trump administration's final trade actions in 2020.

+USTR said President Joe Biden's administration had made it a top priority to address the abuses of China's forced labor program targeting Uighur Muslims in Xinjiang.
+The United States will engage with allies to fight forced labor and exploitative labor conditions that disadvantage U.S. workers, it added.
+China denies abuses and says its camps in Xinjiang provide vocational training and are needed to fight extremism.

+Many of the sentiments expressed in the trade agenda echoed statements by Katherine Tai, Biden's nominee for U.S. trade representative, at her confirmation hearing last week before the Senate Finance Committee.
+She vowed to hold China to its past trade commitments and said tariffs were a "legitimate tool" in the U.S. trade toolbox.
+The agenda said the Biden administration was conducting a comprehensive review of U.S. trade policy toward China and would pursue "strengthened enforcement" of China's existing trade obligations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)